LukeGrahamLandry/franca/devlog.md

       to push_parse which messed up the intern pool.
         - added a slow_memory_debugging check that catches if you misuse StringPool.insert_owned
     - autotest
+- started playing with making a debugger but lost momentum when everythings broken forever and ever and ever
+- trying to get tcc to compile with import_c
+  - more attributes to ignore: format, noreturn
+  - `ssa temporary %c.129 is used undefined in @14 of @is_null_pointer (non-dom ins)`
+     don't emit a jnz on a constant because it doesn't like that a value isn't defined on the unreachable path. caught a bug!
+  - bleh they exec xcode's codesign
+  - more stuff for include.fr, reaching the point that i want to share with lib/sys/posix.fr

 ## (Jul 14)